christoph-cullmann/www/content/about.md

 ## Private Projects

-In my spare time, I work on the [KDE](https://www.kde.org/) project and maintain the Kate/KWrite editor application and KTextEditor framework.
+In my spare time, I work for example on the [KDE](https://www.kde.org/) project and maintain the Kate/KWrite editor and the KTextEditor framework.

+A list of the projects I contribute to are collected on the [Projects](/projects/) page.

 ## Contact Information